tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure available for the server, it SHOULD send a GREASE
 {{?RFC8701}} "encrypted_client_hello" extension as follows:

-- Set the "suite" field  to a supported cipher suite.
+- Set the "suite" field  to a supported HpkeCipherSuite.
 The selection SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.

-- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.
+- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen HpkeCipherSuite.

 - Set the "enc" field to a randomly-generated valid encapsulated public key output by the HPKE KEM.